BrickBot15996/BrickBot-QuickStart/README.md

  * Android Studio project supports Android Studio 2.1.x and compile SDK Version 23 (Marshmallow).
  * Vuforia Computer Vision SDK integrated into FTC SDK.
 Users can use sample vision targets to get localization information on a standard FTC field.
  * Project structure has been reorganized so that there is now a TeamCode package that users can use to place their local/custom OpModes into this package.
- * Inspection function has been integrated into the FTC Robot Controller and Driver Station Apps (Thanks Team HazMat… 9277 & 10650!).
+ * Inspection voidFunction has been integrated into the FTC Robot Controller and Driver Station Apps (Thanks Team HazMat… 9277 & 10650!).
  * Audio cues have been incorporated into FTC SDK.
  * Swap mechanism added to FTC Robot Controller configuration activity.
 For example, if you have two motor controllers on a robot, and you misidentified them in your configuration file, you can use the Swap button to swap the devices within the configuration file (so you do not have to manually re-enter in the configuration info for the two devices).
  * Fix mechanism added to all user to replace an electronic module easily.
 For example, suppose a servo controller dies on your robot.
 You replace the broken module with a new module, which has a different serial number from the original servo controller.
 You can use the Fix button to automatically reconfigure your configuration file to use the serial number of the new module.
  * Improvements made to fix resiliency and responsiveness of the system.
  * For LinearOpMode the user now must for a telemetry.update() to update the telemetry data on the driver station.
 This update() mechanism ensures that the driver station gets the updated data properly and at the same time.
- * The Auto Configure function of the Robot Controller is now template based.
+ * The Auto Configure voidFunction of the Robot Controller is now template based.
 If there is a commonly used robot configuration, a template can be created so that the Auto Configure mechanism can be used to quickly configure a robot of this type.
  * The logic to detect a runaway OpMode (both in the LinearOpMode and OpMode types) and to abort the run, then auto recover has been improved/implemented.
  * Fix has been incorporated so that Logitech F310 gamepad mappings will be correct for Marshmallow users.